-Back in 2004, I spent the summer in Lubbock, Texas, and waited tables at the town’s only brewery at the time.
+Back in 2004, I spent the summer in Lubbock, Texas, and waited tables at the town's only brewery at the time.
 On my first day, the brewmaster took me on a tour and explained the brewing process and different beer styles.
 As a college kid who partially existed on Keystone Light, I was instantly hooked.
-Before then, I had never even considered the artistry behind brewing.
-I went into that job just planning to make a little extra summer cash but had no idea that experience would spawn such a passion.
+Before then, I had never even considered the artistry behind brewing, and the experience spawned such a passion.

 My favorite kitchen assistant

 We adopted Baylor in 2011 when she was a rambunctious 8-month-old puppy, and she quickly established herself as quite the foodie.
 After about two weeks of forming our little family, I made a pork roast for dinner.

 Matt and I were enjoying our meal and a beautiful summer evening when something caught the corner of our eye.
 We looked over to find Baylor counter surfing and inhaling as much pork as she could.
 I ran over to let her know we generally frown upon food thievary, and she gave me a look that said, "Eh, it was worth it."
 She's a sassy one.

 I hope you stick around, try the recipes and share your experiences.
 Cheers!